Add/Attach files to an existing PDF file in C# using Aspose.PDF for .NET

 Hi Erik,

-I can understand your concern.
-I would like to share with you that any documents shared with the Aspose staff are kept confidential and used for testing purposes.
-You can mark the post as private and attach the sample documents, so that the documents are accessible by Aspose staff only.
+I understand your concern.
+I would like to let you know that any documents shared with the Aspose staff are kept confidential and used for testing purposes.
+You can mark the post as private and attach the sample documents so that they are accessible by Aspose staff only.

-Nevertheless, if you still don’t feel like sharing the documents, can you please share the following information with us so we could reproduce the issue at our end?
+However, if you still don’t feel like sharing the documents, could you please provide the following information so we can reproduce the issue on our end?

 1. The size of the original PDF document

-2. The number of the files attached to the document
+2. Number of files attached to the document

 4. Size of the individual files to be attached

-We’ll try to test the issue at our end and update you accordingly.
+We’ll try to test the issue on our end and update you accordingly.

 We’re sorry for the inconvenience.